 GMAT, GRE, or EA Score Report

-*Executive Assessment (EA) is a new exam option that we accept for applicants with 8 or more years of work experience.
+*Executive Assessment (EA) is an additional exam option that we accept for applicants with 8 or more years of work experience.

 We’re looking for honest, thoughtful responses that help us get to know you; there truly is no one “right” answer to our MBA essay questions.
 While you should answer each question thoroughly, you should not exceed the specified lengths.

 A person’s identity is shaped by many different aspects, including family, culture, personal interests, and surrounding environments.
 Please share a facet of your identity or story that is essential to who you are.
 (300 word limit)

 Letters of Recommendation

 Our video interview provides the opportunity to ensure each candidate receives a very similar interview experience, which aids us in reducing unconscious bias in our admissions process.
 We are using the video interview to get to know you better outside of a written essay template.
 We also hope it is more convenient for those candidates who are applying from outside of the Bay Area.

 For each question, you will have 1-2 minutes of response time.
 One question will be based on your desire to attend Haas and the other one will focus on leadership.
 You will complete the video interview post submission of your application.
 We will provide a link to the video interview in 1-2 days after you have submitted your application.

 English Language Proficiency Requirement (If applicable)